 5. Fiber Supplements

 When you increase fiber in your dog’s diet, you also need to make sure that he drinks enough water or the dog might experience pain in his stomach or otherwise have other stomach issues.
 Also, increase his fiber intake gradually to avoid additional digestive problems.
-You can also choose a high-fiber dog food instead of supplements.
+You can also choose high-fiber dog food instead of supplements.

 6. Digestive Enzymes and Probiotics